Julia King, Baroness Brown of Cambridge: Honours and awards

 In 1997 she was elected a Fellow of the Royal Academy of Engineering (FREng) and was appointed Commander of the Order of the British Empire (CBE) for services to materials engineering in the 1999 Birthday Honours.
 She is a Liveryman of the Goldsmiths Company, an Honorary Graduate of Queen Mary, University of London, the University of Manchester, the University of Exeter and an Honorary Fellow of Murray Edwards College, Cambridge, Cardiff University and of the Institutions of Engineering and Technology, the Society for the Environment and the British Science Association.
 In 2006 she presented the Higginson Lecture.

 On 5 May 2010, she discussed the challenges and opportunities that surround low-carbon transport when she delivered the Institution of Chemical Engineers 6th John Collier memorial lecture.
 She is the UK government's low carbon business ambassador.
 She has been named as an Inspiring Woman Engineer by the Royal Academy of Engineering She was promoted to Dame Commander of the Order of the British Empire (DBE) in the 2012 Birthday Honours for services to higher education and technology.
 In 2023 she was a guest on the BBC Radio 4 programme The Life Scientific.

 Personal life

-King is married to Colin William Brown, Chief Executive Officer at the Institution of Mechanical Engineers.
+King is married to Colin William Brown, former Chief Executive Officer at the Institution of Mechanical Engineers.